 A Dependent Care Flexible Spending Account can be used to pay for eligible daycare expenses for children age 12-and-under or for adult daycare expenses for a disabled spouse/dependent.
 The maximum tax year deduction is $5000 (or $2500 if married and filing separately) per household.
 The primary purpose of Dependent Care expenses, as defined by IRC § 129, must be for custodial care and allow the employee and their spouse, if married, to be gainfully employed, looking for work or full- time students.

-Participants will be issued a check or, if elected, their reimbursement will be deposited into their bank account.
-At the end of the plan year, employees will have a run-out period to request reimbursement only for dependent care expenses incurred during the plan year.
-Any funds remaining in the account at the end of the run-out period will be forfeited to the employer.
+Participants will be issued a check or can choose to have their reimbursement deposited into their bank account.
+At the end of the plan year, employees will have a run-out period to request reimbursement only for dependent care expenses from the plan year.
+Any funds remaining in the account at the end of the run-out period will be returned to the employer.

-Reminder: Income tax credits are also available for childcare expenses.
+Please note: Income tax credits are also available for childcare expenses.
 To determine whether a flexible spending account or a tax credit is a better choice, employees may wish to consult a financial advisor.